Best tablets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best tablets you can buy in 2020.

 The speakers could be better placed (our hands tended to block one when watching in landscape orientation), but they have plenty of oomph.
 And when delivered to a quality pair of wireless headphones (which is likely to be the most common usage), the audio sounds superb.

-If you want a tablet for movies and music on the go, there isn’t currently anything better out there.
+If you want a tablet for movies and music on the go, you'll struggle to beat this.

 Read the full review: iPad Air (2019)